 A baby born to a mother who has tested positive for hepatitis B will still need to have 3 more hepatitis B vaccine doses to make sure that they don’t get hepatitis B. They also need a blood test 3-12 months after completing the vaccination course to check they are protected.

 A pregnant woman who has hepatitis B may be recommended to have treatment during pregnancy to reduce the risk of transmitting hepatitis B to their baby.
-Anyone who is pregnant who knows that they have hepatitis B should tell their doctor about their hepatitis B infection.
+Anyone who is pregnant and knows that they have hepatitis B should tell their doctor about their hepatitis B infection.